louisgv/IGME119-2DPlatformer/README.md

   6. Automatic Platform Spawning
   7. Platform Falling
   8. Menu Button Placement
-  9. Player-centered Camera*
+  9. Player-centered Camera
+  10. Player-Based Parallax
-  10. Infinite Ground
+  11. Infinite Ground

 ## Contributions / Issues
   If you notice anything about the game that seems broken, or can think about any other way to better this game, please feel free to open an issue on Github.
 You can find instructions on how to do this [here](https://help.github.com/articles/creating-an-issue/).
 Think you could fix the issue yourself, or want to add a feature you think future players will want?
 Your help is welcome and wanted!
 Simply [fork](https://help.github.com/articles/fork-a-repo/) this repository, and submit a [pull request](https://help.github.com/articles/creating-a-pull-request-from-a-fork/) once you've updated your fork.
 We'll look through your update and if it looks good, we'll make it a part of the game!